-Digging deeper with good questions
+Digging deeper into income with good questions

 Your company's revenues on the income statement are related to the money you make from selling a product, service, or software to your customers.
 Revenues are recognized based on when you complete a project, delivery a good, or a customer uses a service or software.
 Revenues are usually not the same as when you receive cash.
 This is a very important concept to understand.
 It often helps to speak to a professional so that you are accurately recognizing your revenues, while also deeply understanding how and when you get paid by your customers.
 Revenue recognition is tied to generally accepted accounting principles (GAAP) standards, whereas cash is tied to the contract that you sign with your customer.
 You determine the payment terms, which have a big impact on your cash flow.